 Since corals are included in a reef tank system, sufficient lighting for the corals must be provided.
-The generally accepted "rule of thumb" for reef tank lighting is 3.5 watts per gallon of tank water for most soft corals and 4.5 watts (of fluorescent light) per gallon of tank water for hard (SPS & LPS) corals.
+The generally accepted rule-of-thumb for reef tank lighting is 3.5 watts per gallon of tank water for most soft corals and 4.5 watts (of fluorescent light) per gallon of tank water for hard (SPS & LPS) corals.

-While most corals require a high level of water quality and lighting, there are those easy corals that are less demanding, requiring a lower light level and/or a lower water quality level, allowing novice reef tank keepers to attain success.
+While most corals require a high level of water quality and lighting, there are those easy corals that are less demanding, requiring a lower light level and/or a lower water-quality level, allowing novice reef tank keepers to attain success.
 The downside to the smaller tanks is that, when something goes wrong in the tank, it happens pretty fast, leaving little time to correct the problem before it turns into a disaster.
-With the advances in the science of keeping corals and reef tank system designs, creating and maintaining a healthy reef tank is within almost anyone's reach.
+With advances in the science of keeping corals and reef tank system designs, creating and maintaining a healthy reef tank is within almost anyone's reach.